hero

 Backpacking the Three Sisters Loop from Devils Lake Trailhead

-The Three Sisters Wilderness loop is an epic 50-mile trek through the diverse landscape of the Cascade Range in central Oregon.
-The trail loops around three of Oregon’s prettiest peaks- South Sister, Middle Sister, and North Sister.
+Backpacking the Three Sisters loop is an epic 50-mile trek through the diverse landscape of the Cascade Range in central Oregon.
+The trail in Three Sisters Wilderness loops around three of Oregon’s prettiest peaks- South Sister, Middle Sister, and North Sister.
 Hikers will see huge fields of lava rock, glaciers, the remnants of volcanoes, beautiful lakes, and meadows filled with wildflowers.

 Hiking through the Three Sisters mountain range is a volcanic family affair.
 Hiking along the west side of the Three Sisters you also pass by Little Brother, The Husband, and The Wife.
 (And while he doesn’t have a catchy name, we can’t forget about Broken Top, a long extinct volcano on the east side of the sisters.)
 The cluster of glaciated stratovolcanoes are constantly changing due to erosion and glacial melt.
 While most of the volcanoes in this range are inactive, South Sister and Middle Sister have been recurrently active, and scientists believe that they could erupt again!